keilapf99/hervs_leukemia_relapse/README.md

-# HERVs in Pediatric Acute Lymphoblastic Leukemia Relapse
+# TEs in Pediatric Acute Lymphoblastic Leukemia Relapse

 ## Overview

-This repository contains the code and processed data used to characterize the retrotranscriptome in pediatric acute lymphoblastic leukemia (ALL) and evaluate the potential association of human endogenous retroviruses (HERVs) with relapse.
+This repository contains the code and processed data used to characterize the retrotranscriptome in pediatric acute lymphoblastic leukemia (ALL) and evaluate the potential association of transposable elements (HERVs/LTR + LINE) with relapse.

 The analyses were performed using bulk RNA-seq samples collected at diagnosis from pediatric ALL patients.
 Patients were subsequently classified according to relapse status during follow-up.